GiorgiChkhitunidze/NYC-Taxi-Fare-Prediction/README.md

-# NYC-Taxi-Fare-Prediction
+# New York City Taxi Fare Prediction
- Taxi Fare Prediction in New York City
+  Predict a rider's taxi fare in New York City